mgimenez/frontest/README.md

 ### Some HTML

-A Chrome extension for try your JavaScript, CSS, HTML code using Chrome DevTool.
+A Chrome extension to try your JavaScript, CSS, HTML code using Chrome DevTool.

 * * *